fstamour/uncursed/README.md

 ## extra tips
 * Call `wakeup` on a tui instance to safely trigger a redisplay from another thread, possibly doing some long running computation or i/o
 * Use a mailbox-popping loop on the main/slime thread to log messages from drawing code to slime and not the terminal screen, see `examples/shockwave.lisp`
 * Use the `use-palette` initarg to control whether the terminal palette is used.
-I will have nothing to do with this.
+The library makes a best effort to avoid messing up user colors on exit, prefer approximation to modifying the palette.